Raphignathoidea

-The Raphignathoidea is a superfamily of the Acari (mite) order Trombidiformes, comprising 1087 species in 62 genera and 12 families.
+Raphignathoidea is a superfamily of the Acari (mite) order Trombidiformes, comprising 1087 species in 62 genera and 12 families.

 Morphology

 Adult Raphignathoidea are generally oval or round in shape, with 2 pairs of vertical setae on the prodorsum (rarely 3), 2 pairs of scapular setae (rarely 1 or 3), and eyes and postocular bodies usually present.
 The second and third leg pairs are separated by a gap except in families Cryptognathidae and Raphignathidae.
 The legs usually bear tarsal claws at the ends.

 Females and males look similar except that males are often tapered posteriorly, the first and second pseudanal setae are often reduced, the genital and anal openings are fused, and an aedeagus (male reproductive organ) is present.

 Life cycle

 Most Raphignathoidea have five life stages: egg, larva, protonymph, deutonymph and adult.
 The species Agistemus exsertus also has a prelarval stage, while the genus Raphignathus and the family Xenocaligonellididae also have a third nymphal stage, the tritonymph.
 It generally takes 1-3 weeks for a raphignathoid mite to go from egg to adult, depending on factors such as temperature and diet, with the egg stage having the longest duration.
 Males develop slightly faster than females.

 Adult females that have mated produce mostly female offspring (female-biased sex ratio).
 Unmated females can also produce offspring, but these offspring are all male (arrhenotoky).
 Females generally lay 1-4 eggs a day (the rate depending on temperature and diet) over a 1-2 week period.